Thunder2103/Algorithms-Visualiser/README.md

 # Algorithms
-A collection of useful algorithms
+A collection of useful algorithms that are visualised